 \textbf{Domain Adaptation of StyleGAN.} Recent years the problem of fine-tuning StyleGAN has generated a great deal of interest as it allows training the state-of-the-art generative model for a domain with few samples.
-There have appeared many works that tackle this problem in different ways depending on how much the target domain is similar to the source one.
+There have appeared many works that tackle this problem in different ways depending on how similar the target domain is to the source one.
 Roughly, these methods can be divided into two groups.
-The first one deals with the case when the target and source domains are completely different (e.g. faces $\rightarrow$ cars, churches, etc.).
+The first one deals with the case when the target and source domains are dissimilar (e.g. faces $\rightarrow$ cats, churches, etc.).
 In contrast, the second group considers the setting of similar domains (e.g. faces $\rightarrow$ stylized faces, painting faces, sketches, etc.).
-Methods from the first group typically require hundreds or thousands of samples from new domain to adapt faithfully and they leverage data augmentations \cite{karras2020training, tran2021data, zhao2020differentiable, zhao2020image}, or freeze some layers of the discriminator to prevent overfitting \cite{mo2020freeze}, or train the discriminator with auxiliary losses to match the data more accurately \cite{liu2020towards, yang2021data}.
-In the setting of the second group it is sufficient to have only several samples (up to dozens) from the target domain for the successful adaptation and such approaches utilize another techniques.
-In particular, they introduce additional regularization terms \cite{tseng2021regularizing, li2020few}, preserve pairwise distances between instances in the source domain via cross-domain consistency loss \cite{ojha2021few}, mix weights of the fine-tuned and the base generators \cite{pinkney2020resolution}, use an auxiliary small network to enhance the training \cite{wang2020minegan}.
-More advanced methods \cite{gal2022stylegan, zhu2021mind, alanov2022hyperdomainnet} utilize the pretrained CLIP model \cite{radford2021learning} as the vision-language supervision for the text-based adaptation \cite{gal2022stylegan, alanov2022hyperdomainnet} or the one-shot image-based adaptation \cite{zhu2021mind, alanov2022hyperdomainnet}.
-There are also methods from the second group that try to reduce the size of the parameter space during fine-tuning process \cite{noguchi2019image, robb2020few, alanov2022hyperdomainnet}.
-The work \cite{alanov2022hyperdomainnet} utilizes by several orders less parameters and achieves the same expressiveness as models with the full parameter space however it considers only target domains that are similar to the source one.
+Methods from the first group typically require hundreds or thousands of samples from a new domain to adapt faithfully and they leverage data augmentations \cite{karras2020training, tran2021data, zhao2020differentiable, zhao2020image}, or freeze some layers of the discriminator to prevent overfitting \cite{mo2020freeze}, or train the discriminator with auxiliary losses to match the data more accurately \cite{liu2020towards, yang2021data}.